Apple Siri Class Action Settlement: “Lopez Voice Assistant” Email

 Possibly help your credit score?
 When renting at a Bilt Alliance property, your on-time payment activity can be automatically reported to the three major credit bureaus.
 In addition, with the optional “BiltProtect” feature, your rent payments will be immediately withdrawn from a linked bank account so your credit limit is not decreased (and ideally your rent won’t contribute to your credit card debt).

 How do I pay my landlord or property manager?
 They don’t take credit cards due to the transaction fees.
 Bilt will provide you with a bank ACH routing number and account number that you can use to perform an ACH transfer, or they will simply send a paper check on your behalf.
+In March 2025, Bilt added a pre-authorization step that you have to do first in the Bilt app.
+After that they will provide you new routing and account numbers.
 You don’t actually pay with the credit card, nor do you or your landlord have to pay any credit card transaction fees.

 Free cell phone protection.
 Pay your monthly cell phone bill with your Bilt Mastercard and get up to $800 of protection (subject to $25 deductible) against covered damage or theft.
 For complete coverage details, visit wellsfargo.com/biltbenefits.
 To file a claim, call 1-800-316-8051 or visit mycardbenefits.assurant.com.